 Mean corpuscular volume (MCV) measures the average size of red blood cells in the body.
 MCV is a useful marker for the diagnosis of anaemia.
 It is often used as part of a full blood count along with other red cell indices.

-The mean corpuscular/cell volume is a useful assessment tool for underlying anaemia.
-The test can be used in conjunction with other measurements including mean corpuscular haemoglobin concentration and mean corpuscular haemoglobin.
-All these measurements were first introduced in 1929 by Wintrobe to help to define the size of red blood cells.
+The mean corpuscular volume is a useful assessment tool for diagnosing anaemia.
+It is often used in conjunction with other red cell measurements such as mean cell haemoglobin and mean cell haemoglobin concentration.
+These measurements reflect the volume, size and haemoglobin content of red blood cells.

-Low MCV can indicate microcytic anaemia with a common cause being iron deficiency anaemia.
-The usual cause for iron deficiency is a lack of iron and symptoms can include:
+A reduced MCV can indicate microcytic anaemia with a common cause being iron deficiency.
+Again, this is usually caused by a lack of dietary intake of iron.

 For those who enjoy keeping fit and want to optimise performance and check the impact their training is having on their health.

 With over 45 biomarkers, this health check empowers you to gain a deep understanding about your inside health.

 Our most advanced health check which analyses over 50 biomarkers.
 For those who want a deep understanding of their health.